Advocacy Campaign Award

 All of the points above must be addressed in your video entry.
 We will not accept any marketing videos that do not address the above.

 Deadline for entries: 5pm on Friday 28 September 2018.
 There are two parts to the application.

 - Submit a short video (maximum one and a half minutes in .avi or .mp4 format).
-Click here to see our guidance on what the video should include.
+Click here to see our guidance on what the video should include - the video can be simple and you will not be judged on the production values.
 Please email this to firstname.lastname@example.org by the deadline.

-- Complete the supporting entry submission form.
+- Complete the accompanying entry submission form.
 Here you can provide further information about the entry and explain why you think you should win.